FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 For example, an MES can send commands or configuration changes via MQTT, which then need to be applied to an OPC UA-controlled machine.

-1. Drag an mqtt in node onto the Node-RED canvas and configure it with your MQTT broker details and the appropriate topic where the MES publishes commands.
+1. Drag an **mqtt in** node onto the Node-RED canvas and configure it with your MQTT broker details and the appropriate topic where the MES publishes commands.

-2. Drag the change node onto the canvas, Set the `msg.topic` to the node ID and datatype of the property you wish to update.
+2. Drag the **change** node onto the canvas, Set the `msg.topic` to the node ID and datatype of the property you wish to update.

-3. Add an OPC UA Client node to the canvas and configure it with your OPC UA server.
+3. Add an **OpcUa-Client** node to the canvas and configure it with your OPC UA server.
 Set the action type to "WRITE" to send the received data.

-4. Connect the output of the mqtt in node to the input of the Change node, and the output of the Change node to the input of the OPC UA Client node.
+4. Connect the output of the **mqtt in** node to the input of the **change** node, and the output of the **change** node to the input of the **OpcUa-Client** node.

 ![Image showing the successful bridging of MQTT data to OPC UA](./images/mqtt-to-opcua.gif){data-zoomable}
 _Image showing the successful bridging of OPC UA data to MQTT_